Birth Control Side Effects: Your Expert Guide

 Never underestimate the power of food and nutrients to rebalance hormones, steady energy levels, and eliminate the pill’s side effects.
 We needed to replenish Ashley's nutrient stores, which required her to adopt a whole foods diet.
 We focused on anti-inflammatory, nutrient-dense foods including wild-caught fish, tons of leafy and cruciferous vegetables, and low-sugar fruits like avocado and berries.
 I used a professional-grade prenatal as well as anti-inflammatory nutrients like fish oil and curcumin to lower inflammation and get her hormones back on track.

-2. Detox your body and support your liver.
+2. Support your liver.

 I wanted to make sure Ashley’s liver was well-equipped to help eliminate excess estrogen and rebalance her hormones.
 To do that, we ramped up detoxifying foods like cruciferous vegetables and high-fiber foods like avocado and raw nuts.
 I also told Ashely how important it is to sweat every day, and luckily, her friend had a far-infrared sauna, and she also started doing hot yoga classes.
 I put her on a professionally designed detoxification plan that supplied clean protein and liver-supporting nutrients including glutathione, N-acetylcysteine (NAC), and lipoic acid.